- Home

 - PayPlan – 0800 280 2816

-Whatever happens, don’t suffer in silence, as struggling with debts on top of what is an incredibly emotional time can take a real toll on your mental health.
-If you are finding it hard to cope, our article Are money worries affecting your mental health? explains where to go for help if you need someone to talk to.
+Whatever happens, don’t suffer in silence, as struggling with debts on top of grieving for a loved one you’ve lost can take a real toll on your mental health.
+If you’re finding it hard to cope, our article Are money worries affecting your mental health? explains where to go for help if you need someone to talk to.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.